How to Become a Holistic Nurse

 Lourdes Lorenz-Miller, a holistic nurse who served as the president of the American Holistic Nurses Association (AHNA), was interviewed regarding her role and the impact holistic nursing is having on the healthcare profession.

 The AHNA describes holistic nursing as “all nursing practice that has healing the whole person as its goal.”

-Florence Nightingale, considered the founder of modern nursing, is also regarded as the founder for holistic nursing.
-According to Nightingale, holistic nursing taught nurses to focus on the principles of holism: unity, wellness and the interrelationship of human beings and their environment.
+Florence Nightingale, considered the founder of modern nursing, is also regarded as the founder of holistic nursing.
+According to Nightingale, holistic nursing taught nurses to focus on the principles of holism: unity, wellness, and the interrelationship of human beings and their environment.

 “We can promote healing or be a hindrance to healing.
 That is a huge component of holistic nursing,” Lorenz-Miller says.
 She continued, “you must have a consistently caring presence with unconditional love and positive regard for that human being.
 You must treat each patient like a family member.”